Controversial Picture Books – Titles, Subjects and Covers

 Cover and Title

 My Hairiest Adventure by R.L.
 Stine is actually a junior paperback but the cover deserves a mention here, a boy with hairy palms looking in the mirror with the bi-line It Just Keeps Growing and Growing!
 What you’re thinking – Mum told him he’d go blind and get hairy palms if he didn’t stop doing that!.
-What it’s actually about – a kid who turns into a werewolf.
+What it’s actually about – a kid who finds an old bottle of spray tan, uses it and turns into a werewolf.

 Dad’s Secret Building by Amy Knight (beginner readers).
 This one’s cover is so controversial that book online sites don’t show it.
 The cover seems to be of a poster candidate for child safety promotion villains, with gloves and rope telling the reader to be quiet, and pictures inside of him building a crucifix presumably because the child told his teacher or something.
 You’re a little concerned this is going to be pretty creepy book.
 It’s actually about a guy who builds a surprise tree house for his kids.